X1 Media City

-X1 Media City is a residential development in Salford Quays, Greater Manchester, England.
+X1 Media City is a residential development on Michigan Avenue in Salford Quays, Greater Manchester, England.
 When fully completed, the scheme will comprise four identical high-rise towers, each 85 metres (277 ft) and 26-storeys, containing 275 apartments per tower (1,100 in total).
 Towers 1–3 have been constructed, completing in 2017, 2019 and 2023 respectively.
 Construction of Tower 4 had commenced by May 2025.

 The towers were originally designed by architects AHR, with Falconer Chester Hall being brought on as designers following planning consent.
-As of 2025, Towers 1–3 are the joint 10th-tallest buildings in Salford.

 History

 Planning

 The original planning application for four 26-storey buildings comprising 1,036 apartments was submitted to Salford City Council in October 2006, with a further application submitted in April 2010 to extend the time to implement the original planning permission.
 In May 2015, an amendment application was submitted to increase the number of apartments to 1,100.
 Planning approval was obtained in September 2015.